Myonmu/VulkanTut/README.md

 Though, it isn't always true that between *Shader Asset* and *Descriptor Set Layout/Pipeline Layout* is a one-to-one relationship.
 The only thing that can be directly created from shader code is *Shader Modules*.

-Different shaders can have the same *Descriptor Set Layout* if they have the same layout declarations (we don't care the variable names except for vertex input), and *Pipeline Layout* can be shared if they have
+Different shaders can have the same *Descriptor Set Layout* if they have the same layout declarations (we don't care the variable names except for vertex input), and *Pipeline Layout* can be shared if they only differ in the data we provide (the content of the descriptor sets or push constants).
+This means shader code that only differ in method implementation, can use the same pipeline layout.

 Now recall that binding pipeline and binding descriptor sets are two distinct function calls: `vkCmdBindPipeline` and `vkCmdBindDescriptorSets`.
 Moreover, descriptor sets are bound to *pipeline layout* rather than pipeline (we bind them according to descriptor set layout, and the descriptor set layout is stored in pipeline layout).
+This further enhances that `VkPipeline` should be shared, because you could bind a pipeline, and then issue different pipelines with different draw calls